CONFERENCE CALL: Globsec basks in Putin's humiliation

 There was also a rather smug sense of ‘we told you so’ about the conference, with one session even called “I hate to say I told you so”.
 The Baltic states and Poland do deservedly feel that their warnings about Putin were ignored for too long and that many in Western Europe are only belatedly waking up and smelling the coffee.
 Even the US – which most attendees see as much more important than the EU – has had to quickly swivel its focus back from Asia to face the Russian threat.

 But problems within the CEE states – notably the erosion of democracy in Hungary and Poland – were once again passed over, and even on defence the record of the countries in the region is spotty.
 Many countries are only now starting to raise their military spending to the Nato recommendation of 2% of GDP.
-It has taken the Russian invasion for many CEE leaders – with the glaring exception of Hungary’s Viktor Orban – to give up the old excuse of acting as a “bridge” between East and West and to cut their links with Putin.
+It has taken the Russian invasion for many CEE leaders to give up the old excuse of acting as a “bridge” between East and West and to cut their links with Putin, leaving Hungary’s Viktor Orban as the glaring exception in the EU.
 Within the region, moreover, not everyone is convinced by the West's case, as Globsec's own survey shows.

 The conference would have been much more interesting if there had been some real discussion about the merits of reaching a peace settlement now and whether and how to rebuild relations with Russia in the future.
 But there were no speakers from the French or German establishment to put the case for compromise.